-The City Survey Report 2023 sets out detailed analysis across a number of different policy areas and provides commentary on how the City of Hamilton Plan 2015 has addressed certain issues.
-However, at the outset of this plan-making process, we knew that we wanted to pursue a different approach to planning within the City than has previously been taken.
-Towns and cities across the world have been impacted by the effects of the global recession, the pandemic and the shift towards e-commerce, as outlined within Section 1.
-We believe that the impacts of these events tells us that we must have a flexible system which can respond to changing circumstances.
-Consequently, whilst the objectives of the City of Hamilton Plan 2015 are largely valid, we believe that we now need to approach the underlying issues in a different way.
+The City Survey Report 2024 sets out detailed analysis across a number of different policy areas and provides commentary on how the City of Hamilton Plan 2015 has addressed certain issues.
+However, from the outset of preparing this Plan, the Department wanted to pursue a different approach to planning within the City.
+Towns and cities across the world have been impacted by the effects of the global recession, the pandemic and the shift towards e-commerce.
+The impacts of these events tells us that we must have a flexible system which can effectively respond to changing circumstances.
+Consequently, whilst the objectives of the City of Hamilton Plan 2015 are largely valid, this Plan approaches the underlying issues in a different way.